-What Started It All?
+What started it all?
 A financial crisis and a distrust in institutions

 Bitcoin, the first cryptocurrency, was invented in the depths of the financial crisis as an alternative to the traditional banking system.
-Satoshi Nakamoto, the anonymous author(s) of the research paper, Bitcoin: A Peer-to-Peer Electronic Cash System, approached the impending financial crisis like any other technologist: Take something fragile, inefficient, and far too large, and disrupt it.
+Satoshi Nakamoto, the anonymous author(s) of the research paper that pioneered Bitcoin, approached the impending financial crisis like any other technologist: Take something fragile, inefficient, and far too large, and disrupt it.
 As banks were failing, Satoshi inscribed in the code of the first mined bitcoin block a message that reads, "The Times 3 January 2009 Chancellor on brink of second bailout for banks."

 Since 2009, self-styled 'cryptocurrencies' have developed well beyond Bitcoin, becoming a vast and rapidly changing ecosystem.
+In January 2024, the first bitcoin spot exchange traded funds in the US were formally authorized and launched.

 This paper offers an overview of the trend and technology behind cryptocurrencies, as well as an assessment of the risks, valuation, and potential long-term outcomes of cryptocurrencies.
-No matter Bitcoin's outlook, 13 years after authorship and despite a pandemic, Satoshi would be surprised to see well-capitalized banks, US equities up 300%, and a booming economy.
+No matter Bitcoin's outlook, 15 years after the Bitcoin whitepaper and despite a pandemic, Satoshi would be surprised to see well-capitalized banks, US equities up 499%, and a booming economy.